 Now and then, you may experience an accident or mishap that could lead to a dental emergency.
-When this happens, it’s important to know the difference between what is considered an emergency and what isn’t, so you’re prepared to call your dentist if needed.
+When this happens, it’s important to know the difference between what is considered an emergency and what isn’t, so you’re prepared to go to your emergency dental clinic if needed.

 So what exactly is a true dental emergency?
 Many different scenarios could be classified as one, so to help you out, we’ve put together a list of true emergencies and what you can do to avoid them.